 Step Three: Add the eggs

-Crack each egg into a small bowl before moving it to an easy-to-pour bowl and add the vanilla.
+Crack eggs into a bowl and add the vanilla.
 Then pour one egg at a time into your buttery creamed mixture.
 Beat the batter after each addition.

-Test Kitchen Tip: Cracking the eggs into a separate bowl is smarter than cracking them directly into the rest of the eggs or the batter.
+Test Kitchen Tip: Cracking the eggs into a separate bowl is smarter than cracking them directly into the batter.
 You don't risk getting shell bits in the batter.
-Or, if you get a bad egg, you don't have to throw them all away, and it won't ruin the batter.
+Or, if you get a bad egg, it won't ruin the batter.

 Step Four: Incorporate the rest of the ingredients